LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-word.md

    * Sub-headings = Heading 2
    * Sub-sub-headings = Heading 3 etc.

-## Lists
+### Lists

-  •	Use the inbuilt document list controls within Microsoft Word to add ordered lists (numbers) and unordered lists (bullet points)
+* Use the inbuilt document list controls within Microsoft Word to add ordered lists (numbers) and unordered lists (bullet points)
-  •	AT users can understand lists created as lists because of the way content is organised
+* AT users can understand lists created as lists because of the way content is organised
-  •	Lists will communicate helpful information such as: o	How many items the list has o	Where the list starts and where the list finishes o	Which list item the user is on
+* Lists will communicate helpful information such as:
+   * How many items the list has
+   * Where the list starts and where the list finishes
+   * Which list item the user is on

 Hyperlinks
 •	The destination of links should be communicated accurately and clearly